Rose Wilson: New Ravager

-In the Teen Titans tie-in to the Blackest Night crossover, Rose tracks Deathstroke down to his old mentor Wintergreen's house and attacks him.
+In the Blackest Night event, Rose tracks Deathstroke down to his old mentor Wintergreen's house and attacks him.
 During the fight, the two are attacked by their deceased relatives Grant, Wade and Adeline, who, along with Wintergreen, have all been reanimated as Black Lanterns.
 When Grant attacks Deathstroke, intending to burn him in a fireplace, Rose reluctantly intervenes, saving her hated father.
 She then attempts to incinerate Wade, but is surprised when Jericho jumps out of his body.
-Jericho, whose eyes had grown back since Vigilante's attack, uses his powers to make the Black Lanterns destroy themselves.
-After the battle, Rose refuses to reconcile with Deathstroke, despite acknowledging her daughterly love for him.
-She also realises that her mother may still be alive, as she was not among the attacking Black Lanterns.
+Jericho uses his powers to make the Black Lanterns destroy themselves.
+After the battle, Rose refuses to reconcile with Deathstroke, despite acknowledging her love for him.